Understanding Your Basic Metabolic Panel (BMP)

 Potassium (K)

 Potassium is an electrolyte that is essential for the proper function of the heart, nerves, and muscles.
-Even small abnormalities in potassium can cause irregular heartbeats and muscle weakness, so potassium results are watched closely.
+Even small abnormalities in potassium levels can cause irregular heartbeats and muscle weakness, so potassium results are closely monitored.

-A typical reference range for adults is 3.5–5.0 millimoles per litre (mmol/L) or milliequivalents per litre (mEq/L).
+A typical reference range for adults is 3.5–5.0 millimoles per liter (mmol/L) or milliequivalents per liter (mEq/L).

 Causes of low potassium (hypokalemia):